Skip to main content

 • The verdict attracted criticism from Indira Gandhi’s government, which called it a violation of Parliament’s amending powers.
 However, most legal experts agreed that the court acted rightly to defend people’s liberties.

-• Several leading jurists like Nani Palkhivala and M.C.
-Setalvad praised the judgement as an outstanding defense of India’s democratic ideals and constitutional values.
+• Several leading jurists, such as Nani Palkhivala and M.C.
+Setalvad, praised the judgement as an outstanding defense of India’s democratic ideals and constitutional values.
 It was seen as checking authoritarian tendencies.

 • In the long run, the basic structure doctrine restricted Parliament’s capacity to make radical changes to the Constitution.
 This strengthened judicial independence and ushered in an era of constitutionalism in India.